La Dispute (band): The Worth of the World, Never Come Undone and Wildlife (2010–2012)

 La Dispute, Touché Amoré and Norwegian hardcore punk band Death Is Not Glamorous completed a European tour, which started July 27, 2011 and finished August 12, to coincide with both La Dispute's and Touché Amoré's appearances at Hevy Festival in the United Kingdom, Fluff Fest in Czech Republic and Ieperfest in Belgium in 2011.
 On August 23, La Dispute announced the title of their second album, and revealed the track listing and album art.
 The album, titled Wildlife, was released on October 4, 2011.
 Lyrically, Jordan Dreyer has described the album as being "... set-up as a collection of sort of stories/poems annotated by the author and split into thematic sections by four monologues."
 Vocalist Jordan Dreyer considers the album a lyrical experiment with elements they intended to use in the first album.
 The announcement of the new album was accompanied by a complete re-design of their website, themed around the album's "Wildlife" design.
 Two singles were released digitally prior to its release, "The Most Beautiful Bitter Fruit" and "Harder Harmonies".
 On September 30, La Dispute joined Thrice, Moving Mountains, and O'Brother on a tour around the United States, which finished November 11.

 Throughout 2012, La Dispute embarked on a series of headlining tours, which acted as promotion for Wildlife, with tour legs in Europe, Australia and North America respectively.
 La Dispute's European tour took place in January and early February, with support from Former Thieves.
 Their Australian tour started four days after their European tour ended, and instead of having a permanent support band they had a different lineup every night that was composed of local bands.
 The North American leg of the tour started in late March and lasted until the beginning of May.
 This tour had support from Balance And Composure, Sainthood Reps, and All Get Out.
 They made several festival appearances in the summer of 2012 including Download Festival Greenfield Festival, Hurricane Festival and Southside Festival.
 After their Wildlife tour the band spent 2012 on a vacation of sorts.
-On April 13 and 14 respectively the band recorded two different live studio sessions, with "Audio Tree" and "Violitionist Sessions," making their last tour appearances in September and October on a European tour with Title Fight and Make Do And Mend.
+On April 13 and 14 respectively the band recorded two different live studio sessions, with Audiotree and Violitionist Sessions, making their last tour appearances in September and October on a European tour with Title Fight and Make Do And Mend.